zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 For easy configurability, the SAML module offers the following:

 * From the version 4.0.0 of the SAML module, if you want to connect your Mendix application with single IdP, you can do the necessary configurations at design time (using a microflow) and/or deploy-time using Application Constants.
-This is described in section [add the section](XXXX)
+This is described in section [Configuring SAML Module](#config)
 * Runtime configuration by a local Admin is still available in below cases:

     * If you want to connect multiple IdPs with your SAML app.